Counter

 Is it duty?

-Most lives begin not with intention, but with momentum.
+Most lives begin not with intention, but with competition—the need to be on par with their peers in this day and age.

 A glance.